gushogg-blake/svelte-view-engine/readme.md

 Svelte-render is designed to be as minimal and flexible as possible, so it is a view engine (like Pug or EJS) as opposed to an app framework (like [Sapper](https://sapper.svelte.dev) or [Next.js](https://nextjs.org)).

-Components are compiled on the fly (using [rollup-plugin-svelte](https://github.com/sveltejs/rollup-plugin-svelte)).
+Components are compiled on the fly using [rollup-plugin-svelte](https://github.com/sveltejs/rollup-plugin-svelte).

 Component JS and CSS are delivered inline and the whole thing is stored directly in memory once compiled, so serving a page requires no I/O.  SSR can optionally be done every time (for SEO and efficient hydration on the client) or once at build time (with empty locals) for even less per-request overhead on the server.